There are many reasons and many ways to make writing in our classrooms and workshops.

 Experience has helped me develop a good amount of expertise, but I don’t claim to be an expert on what writing once was or has become or what it will be.
 I am certain of this, though: Writing is not merely print, and when we reduce it to print, we silence many writers.
 We also perpetuate dangerous inequities inside of our classrooms.
 I need to learn more about this.
 We all do.

-If, like me, you understand that writing is one of the most important ways that we share our selves and our needs and our gifts with the world, then you understand the depth of our opportunity and responsibility here.
-Writing is also how we advocate for ourselves and for others.
+If, like me, you’ve always felt that writing is one of the most important ways that we share our selves and our needs and our gifts with the world, then you understand the depth of our opportunity and responsibility here.
+Writing is often how we advocate for ourselves and for others.
 It’s one of the greatest ways that we pursue and protect what matters most in this life.

-This is my life’s work: Empowering people to recognize and then use their strengths to better their own lives, the lives of those they love, and the lives of those who don’t enjoy the same privileges that they do.
-My experiences have taught me that this requires design thinking, research, and writing.
-Over the last decade, I’ve come to realize that print often gets in the way here.
+This is my life’s work: Empowering people to recognize and then use their unique strengths to better their own lives, the lives of those they love, and the lives of those who don’t enjoy the same privileges that they do.
+By standing behind them.
+By listening.
+By yielding the floor, so that they may speak.
+And over the last decade, I’ve come to realize that print often gets in the way here.

 Why loose parts?